rvm/rvm/docs/alt.md

 # RVM is not the only Ruby Version Manager

-Other implementations allowing to install ruby versions:
+Other implementations allowing to install new Ruby versions:

 - you can use your system to install ruby, most distributions come with ruby 1.8 already installed